jfasch/openheating/doc/future/stack.rst

 Stacks (Hanging)
 ================

-This are my stacks (yes multiple, since I normally have multiple tasks pending) that I maintain at high frequency.
+These are my stacks (yes multiple, since I normally have multiple tasks pending) that I maintain at high frequency.
 Each frame is one work item that is currently being worked on.
 While I work on one item, another one pops up (generally something that is needed for the current one) and suspends the current item - forming a stack, basically.